gnat/super-score/README.md

 * PHP 7+ or 5.3+.
 * Apache 2+ (mod_rewrite enabled) or nginx.

+### Optional

+* Redis and APCu may be installed for a high performance tiered cache.
+* PHPUnit may be installed to run the tests.

 ### Installation Notes

 1. Development and production configurations can be set in `src/config/Config.php`

-2. Remember to switch your `Config()` from 'development' to 'production' in `index.php` before going live!

-3. Set up your database tables using `install.sql`.
+2. Set up your database tables using `install.sql`.
 You can use `mysql -uUser -pPassword -e "create database superscore; use superscore; source install.sql;"` or by importing the SQL file manually using any database management software.

-4. Optionally, PHPUnit is used to run the tests.

-5. If using nginx, enable routing by using a server rule to route to `index.php`.
+3. If using nginx, enable routing by using a server rule to route to `index.php`.
 This is achieved in Apache using `mod_rewrite` and the `.htaccess` file.

+4. Remember to switch your `Config()` from 'development' to 'production' in `index.php` before going live!

 ### REST API Usage